sfjadi2010/Kafka-Learning-Projects/README.md

 - **Topic Tabs** - Each Kafka topic displayed in separate tab with hover-based delete button
 - **Record Counts** - Badge showing number of records per topic
+- **Dynamic Search** - Real-time search across all columns with row highlighting
+- **Row Editing** - Click any row to open modal editor with all fields
 - **Individual Topic Deletion** - Delete button (✕) on each tab for topic-specific cleanup
 - **Bulk Deletion** - Delete All button for removing all topics at once
 - **Audit Trail** - All deletions automatically archive data before removal